dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/user-guide/index.md

 #### Customize the UI

-A built-in UI of the `CameraEnhancer` object is defined in the file `dist/dce.ui.html` .
+The built-in UI of the `CameraEnhancer` object is defined in the file `dist/dce.ui.html` .
 There are a few ways to customize it:

 * Modify the file `dist/dce.ui.html` directly.